 These are the easiest crew members to spot because usually, you would have met them the first day onboard.
 They are responsible for keeping your stateroom clean and tidy by making your bed each day and if your lucky getting different towel animal each day.

 TIP: Don’t stay in bed all day or the room steward will not be able to finish his/her shift until your bedding is done!

 The bartender is the person who is behind the bar putting together all those amazing cocktails.
 These crew members are also easy to spot but sometimes will rotate and work behind different bars around the ship so don’t worry it’s not you going crazy!
 TIP: Ask the bartender what the best drink is depending on your feeling, you’ll love what they come up with!

 These crew members won’t be found serving drinks behind the bar but instead going around the lounge asking if you want a drink or two.
 You’ll see them all over the ship and sometimes be serving in different venues.
 You may even see them walking around the ship, but don’t go asking them a question about a totally different department, it’ll drive them crazy!

 TIP: Be nice and make conversation with them, ask them which bar is the best for your tastes.

 To purchase anything onboard and know about the best sales the shop assistant knows best.
 Even if the crew member works in a different shop it’s probably still maintained by the same company known as Starboard Cruise Services.
-In fact that company runs the tax and duty-free shops on all the major cruise lines.
-This mean the staff are employed by them and not the cruise line so they should know about all the sales and deals onboard.
+In fact, that company runs the tax and duty-free shops on all the major cruise lines.
+This means the staff is employed by them and not the cruise line so they should know about all the sales and deals onboard.